dotenv-org/dotenv-org.github.io/docs/index.md

 ---
 layout: docs
 title: "Docs"
-lead: In these pages you'll find tutorials that will teach you how to use Dotenv Vault, and reference documentation for all the moving parts.
+description: In these pages you'll find tutorials that will teach you how to use Dotenv Vault, and reference documentation for all the moving parts.
 ---

 #### [Get started in 60 seconds →](/docs/tutorials/sync)